ehsanab550/AI-vacancy-detection/README.md

 --- pip install pybinding

 ### Usage
+### Input setting

+- In AI_vacancy.ipynb, in "CONFIGURATION SECTION" set the input parameters

 #### For Experimental Image Analysis
 - **To achieve high-accuracy predictions from experimental STM images, follow these steps**: